Liturgical year: East Syriac Rite

 One of the oldest available records mentioning the liturgical cycle of east-syriac rite is handwritten manuscript named 'Preface to Hudra' written by Rabban Brick-Iso in 14th century.
 The manuscript mentions that the liturgical year is divided into nine seasons starting from Subara and ends with Qudas Edta.
-Catholic churches of east-syriac rite maintains the same liturgical calendar till date except that many consider 7th and 8th seasons as a single one.
+Catholic churches of east-syriac rite maintains the same liturgical calendar until the current date except that many consider 7th and 8th seasons as a single one.
 The biblical reading and prayers during Mass and Liturgy of the Hours vary according to different seasons in the liturgical calendar.

 Liturgical Calendar

 The various seasons of the liturgical calendar of Syro-Malabar Church and Chaldean Catholic Church are given below.

 Annunciation (Subara)

 Weeks of Annunciation (Subara) is the first season of the liturgical year.
 The liturgical year begins with the commemoration of biblical events leading to the annunciation and birth of Jesus as expected savior in the old testament.
 The season begins on the Sunday just before the first of December and ends with the feast of Epiphany that is the Feast of the Baptism of Jesus.
 The faithful practice abstinence during December 1–25 in preparation for Christmas; this period is called "25 days Lent".